sudheerapte/popcornserver/doc/README.md

 about once a second.
 If an app is doing hundreds of updates a second, then network, CPU, and memory usage might be worth reviewing.

-The NodeJS runtime takes about 250MB of real memory.
+The NodeJS runtime takes about 20 to 25MB of real memory.
 Popcorn maintains in memory each state machine.
-The Popcorn application takes about a hundred megabytes.
-If Popcorn is the only thing running on a machine, it should run well in about half a GB (in addition to the OS).
+The Popcorn application takes about 10MB with two or three apps running.
+If Popcorn is the only thing running, it should run well on fairly modest-sized systems.

 ## Run-time dependencies